YCtee/drxpyboiYT-drxpyboiYT/README.md

    cd my-app
    ```

-2. Run this command inside your
+2. Run this command inside your app'